bramscher/konmashi/tasks/prd-konmashi-mvp.md

 **Overall Vision & Experience:**
 * **Desired Look and Feel:** The user interface (UI) and user experience (UX) for Konmashi should be perceived as "clean, modern, simple, and intuitive."
 It must be "cool, useful, and easy to use."
 * **Core User Experience:** The platform should evoke a feeling of "superhuman capabilities" by amplifying user efforts in content creation and management, yet it must achieve this without overwhelming users, particularly during their initial interactions and for core MVP workflows.
-* **Agentic Persona-Driven Experience:** Users interact with a virtual team of AI personas (see 'Agentic Personas & Team Model')—each persona brings unique expertise, communication style, and workflow to the user, making the experience feel like working with a real agency team.
-The Orchestrator AI routes requests to the appropriate persona(s) based on the task (e.g., content plan → Strategist, post copy → Copywriter, analytics → Metrics, etc.).
+* **Agentic Droid-Driven Experience:** Users interact with a virtual team of AI droids (see 'Agentic Droids & Team Model')—each droid brings unique expertise, communication style, and workflow to the user, making the experience feel like working with a real agency team.
+The Orchestrator AI routes requests to the appropriate droid(s) based on the task (e.g., content plan → Strategist, post copy → Copywriter, analytics → Metrics, etc.).
 * **Brandability (especially for Premium/Agency Tiers):** The platform should offer capabilities for tenants (particularly premium or agency accounts) to "brand it a bit to feel like their own."
 This could involve aspects like logo placement, theme color adjustments, or custom domains, enhancing the agency's value proposition to their clients.

 **Key Differentiators:**